ddesmond/ClaymanWeb/index.md

 Clayman is a modern asset manager browser system designed to help users to keep assets tidy and searchable.
 It aims to be fast and responsive even with a hight number of assets in the Library.
-Libraries can be customized blabla

 #### Featureset:
 - Clayman Asset Manager:
   - Standalone libraries driven by user configuration or environment variables
   - Library creation and loading, library history
   - Import, export and delete Asset Packages
-  - LibraryEngine python API for integrations in DCC
+  - LibraryEngine python API for integrations in DCC (not in Alpha)
   - Creation of Categories and QuickTags
   - Creation of Search filters
   - Fast search by any keyword including names, tags, asset data
   - Assets thumbnail and previews (only image support)
   - Asset Editor showing Asset package data
   - Customizable Asset Manager UI (add or remove UI elements to fit mixed workflows)
   - Contextual menu items
-  - Shortcuts for Action
+  - Action shortcuts
+  - Plugins (not in Alpha)

 - Clayman Asset Import: